MicrosoftDocs/windowsserverdocs/EssentialsDocs/migrate/Prepare-your-Source-Server-for-Windows-Server-2012-Essentials-migration2.md

 5. In the Migration Preparation Tool, click **Finish**.

-6. When the Migration Preparation Tool finishes, you may be prompted to restart the Source Server before you can begin migrating to [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)].
+6. When the Migration Preparation Tool finishes, you may be prompted to restart the Source Server before you can begin migrating to --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials.

 > [!NOTE]
->  You must complete a successful run of the Migration Preparation Tool on the Source Server within two weeks of installing [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] on the Destination Server.
-Otherwise, installation of [!INCLUDE[sbs_sbs8web_2](../install/includes/sbs_sbs8web_2_md.md)] on the Destination Server will be blocked.
+>  You must complete a successful run of the Migration Preparation Tool on the Source Server within two weeks of installing --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials on the Destination Server.
+Otherwise, installation of --- translation.priority.ht:    - cs-cz   - de-at   - de-de   - es-es   - fr-be   - fr-fr   - hu-hu   - it-ch   - it-it   - ja-jp   - ko-kr   - nl-be   - nl-nl   - pl-pl   - pt-br   - pt-pt   - ru-ru   - sv-se   - tr-tr   - zh-cn   - zh-tw --- Windows Server 2012 Essentials on the Destination Server will be blocked.
 If this occurs, you must run the Migration Preparation Tool on the Source Server again.

 ###  <a name="BKMK_PlanToMigrateLineOfBusinessApplications"></a> Create a plan to migrate line-of-business applications
  A line-of-business (LOB) application is a critical computer application that is vital to running a business.
 LOB applications include accounting, supply-chain management, and resource-planning applications.